jrayl/jrayl.github.io/_pages/about.md

 I am a fourth year PhD Candidate in Economics and NSF Graduate Research Fellow at Northwestern University.
 My research is in the fields of Energy and Environmental Economics, Public Economics, and Industrial Organization, focusing on efficiency and equity tradeoffs in energy and environmental policy.

+I will be on the job market in AY 2025-2026.

 Email: [johannarayl@u.northwestern.edu](mailto:johannarayl@u.northwestern.edu)